 Medical Risk Assessment Professional (MRAP) Designation Program

-The "Medical Risk Assessment Professional" or "MRAP" educational program is designed to appeal to a global insurance industry.
-The curriculum for this program has been designed to focus on medical topics only and will not address country or region specific material such as non-medical/avocation, financial, legislative or operational issues.
-There are no pre-requisites and no courses for the designation other than the two exams below.
+The Medical Risk Assessment Professional (MRAP) educational program is a series of two exams designed to appeal to a global insurance industry.
+The curriculum for this program has been designed to only focus on medical topics.
+It does not address country or region-specific material such as non-medical/avocation, financial, legislative or operational issues.

-The MRAP-1 Examination covers fundamental concepts that are essential to the evaluation of medical risks in life insurance underwriting, such as anatomy, common laboratory and diagnostic tests, alcohol and drug abuse and coronary artery disease.
+MRAP-1 covers fundamental concepts that are essential to the evaluation of medical risks in life insurance underwriting, such as anatomy, common laboratory and diagnostic tests, alcohol and drug abuse and coronary artery disease.